 Lead Paint

-Despite its toxic reputation, lead has been used in paint for hundreds of years.
-Why?
-Because lead is the only element that offers all the qualities that people want to see in paint.
-It makes the paint mildew resistant and anti-corrosive, is easier to apply, helps it to dry faster, produces a brighter color, and is less expensive than other options.
-However, the risks behind this quietly creeping hazard probably outweigh its economic and aesthetic value.
+Despite its toxic reputation, lead has been used in paint for hundreds of years because it is the most effective way to make the paint mildew resistant and anti-corrosive, easier to apply, faster drying and more brightly colored.
+It is also less expensive than other options.
+However, the risks behind this quietly creeping hazard outweigh its economic and aesthetic value.

-The dangers of exposure to lead have been known for more than 300 years.
+The dangers of lead exposure have been known for more than 300 years.
 Benjamin Franklin and Charles Dickens both wrote essays about the devastating effects of lead poisoning.
-Researchers studying bone fragments have determined that lead poisoning was the cause of Ludwig von Beethoven’s physical and mental illness from the time he was in his teens and eventually into death.
-Some historians believe that lead poisoning is responsible for the fall of the Roman Empire, their upper classes suffering symptoms consistent with lead poisoning; they used lead to sweeten their food, collect their water, and prevent their wine from turning into vinegar.
-The Germans banned Roman wine and food imports in the 1600’s.
+Researchers studying bone fragments have determined that lead poisoning was the cause of Ludwig von Beethoven's physical and mental illness from the time he was in his teens, leading eventually to his death.
+Some historians believe that lead poisoning is responsible for the fall of the Roman Empire, having discovered evidence that Rome's upper classes suffered symptoms consistent with lead poisoning; they used lead to sweeten their food, collect their water, and prevent their wine from turning into vinegar.
+The Germans banned Roman wine and food imports in the 1600s for this very reason.

 Additionally, recent news has disclosed that many toys produced in China for export contain lead paint.
 While China has stricter regulations prohibiting lead paint use in toy production than the United States does, there is little enforcement.
 The significant pressure put on the manufacturers to keep costs down has driven many to use the less expensive option offered by lead paint with little risk of getting caught.

-Occupational and environmental exposure through the use of lead paint continues to be an issue of concern for adults as well.
+Although children are often thought of as the population most at risk for lead poisoning, because of the appeal of lead-painted surfaces and because of the proliferation of lead in toys that are imported from China and other countries, occupational and environmental exposure through the use of lead and lead paint continues to be an issue of concern for adults as well.
 In the United States, leaded paint is used as a protective agent on metal bridges and bridge components, road signs, and road markings.
 Consequently, workers are still exposed to the toxic effects of leaded paint.

 While litigation has been attempted to hold the companies producing leaded paint responsible for the suffering of the end users, none have been successful.
 It is apparent that more restrictive legislation will be required to protect the environment and quality of life for the many people exposed to lead paint on a daily basis.